KunalGeed/recipes-etl/README.md

 7. View the output:

-    The resulting CSV file, `output_file.csv`, will be generated in the same directory.
+    The resulting CSV file, `test_output.csv`, will be generated in the same directory.

 ## Instructions